 Housing which includes on-going supports and services to assist those who cannot live independently.
+Supportive Housing

-Supportive housing offers a greater level of support than Assisted Living housing, but less than long term care facilities.
-There is no time limit on the length of stay for supportive housing.
+Supportive housing offers a greater level of support than Assisted Living housing, but less than long

 SOURCES

 A variety of data sources were used to compile the rental housing inventory including Burnaby's building permit information.
 It is noted that data obtained by various sources may differ based on the mandate of the organization and specific access to the data collected and used.
 This report has relied whenever possible on civic information and data sources to corroborate and confirm housing data.